 Session themes:

-- What will be the impact of the tax reforms on sustainable development financing, both in terms of domestic revenue mobilization and in terms of financing through FDI?
-What other measures can be proposed to continue FDI attraction?
+- What will be the impact of the tax reforms on sustainable development financing for different countries and regions, both in terms of domestic revenue mobilization and in terms of financing through FDI?